mlefeb01/SpawnerPlugin/README.md

 # Spawner Plugin
-The all in one minecraft spawner plugin consisting of the following features...
+An all in one Minecraft spawner plugin consisting of the following features...
 * Mine Spawners with or without Silk Touch
 * Spawners drop from explosions
 * 6 spawner commands